 WE’RE GOING TO BUILD A THEATRE IN THE MALL!

 Remember the original movie theaters at the mall?
 They’re still there!
 Hiding in plain sight between Best Buy and the former Sears entrance are black boxes bristling with potential.
-R2P will rent a portion of the multiplex and renovate it to feature a 300+ seat auditorium, rehearsal room, scene shop, costume storage area, dressing rooms, box office, and business office – moving all of our operations under one roof.
+R2P will rent a portion of the multiplex and renovate it to feature a 300+ seat auditorium, dance studio/second performance space, scenery & costume shops, dressing rooms, and offices – moving all of our operations under one roof.
 And most importantly, we’ll be able to offer more opportunities to more teens than ever before possible!

 R2P will maintain our five-show season, but we’ll be able to run them longer, over multiple weekends, to better serve both our kids and our audiences.
 We’ll bring along much-needed traffic to our mall contributing to the stability and longevity of that anchor of the Tompkins County.

 And in between the runs of our shows?
 For starters, our fellow community groups have already expressed great interest in the space for performances, rehearsals, storage, meetings, and more.
 Also, our own kids will now have a laboratory and playground of their very own.
 Student-directed pieces, garage band concerts, in-depth technical trainings, master classes by guest artists, experimental projects, and countless ideas yet to be born – the sky’s the limit!
 And all the while, we’ll be upholding our promise to keep participation in R2P entirely free.

 How It’s Possible: